0marSater/CI-CD-pipeline-on-EKS/README.md

 ## Jenkins
 Implemented Jenkins for Continuous Integration and Continuous Deployment (CI/CD) to ensure a streamlined and efficient software development and delivery process, harnessing the powerful plugins to enhance its capabilities.
 [Pipeline Image](https://prnt.sc/RzOrXHsGhLUN)

-> For more details about jenkisn pipeline stages, you can navigate to [README.md](./jenkins/README.md).

 ---
 ## Getting Started